microsoft/VSProjectSystem/doc/overview/dataflow.md

 Output  |     1           3
 ```

+> [!WARNING]
-> ⚠️ A `SyncLink` block that never sees synchronized input versions will never produce an output!
+> A `SyncLink` block that never sees synchronized input versions will never produce an output!

+> [!WARNING]
-> ⚠️ Upstream blocks that suppress version-only updates may cause downstream `SyncLink` blocks to drop messages.
+> Upstream blocks that suppress version-only updates may cause downstream `SyncLink` blocks to drop messages.

 Recall that `IProjectVersionedValue<T>` may hold multiple versions, keyed by `NamedIdentity`.
 In our example above: